-The engine emergency stop switch, sometimes inaccurately called a kill switch, is an extremely important safety device.
+The engine emergency stop switch is an extremely important safety device.
 Use the engine emergency stop switch when operating the boat's engine.
 This safety device prevents the boat from becoming a runaway if the operator is accidentally thrown from the seat or away from the helm.
 The USCG recommends and many states require the use of the emergency stop switch by law.
 Check with local and state authorities about usage requirements to avoid potential fines.